- France 24 journalist Romeo Langlois was wounded when captured, rebels say

-- NEW: The war reporter was seized 2 years after he filed a special report on the FARC
+- The war reporter was seized 2 years after he filed a special report on the FARC

 - Four people were killed and six were wounded when he was kidnapped